quii/learn-go-with-tests/pointers-and-errors.md

 I have moved the helpers out of the main test function just so when someone opens up a file they can start reading our assertions first, rather than some helpers.

 Another useful property of tests is that they help us understand the _real_ usage of our code so we can make sympathetic code.
-We can see here that a developer can simply call our code and do an equals check to `InsufficientFundsError` and act accordingly.
+We can see here that a developer can simply call our code and do an equals check to `ErrInsufficientFunds` and act accordingly.

 ### Unchecked errors